 5) When the tension begins to build, try to remember it’s just a movie.

 Bette Davis and Joan Crawford make a couple of formidable freaks in Robert Aldrich’s “What Ever Happened to Baby Jane?

-JOAN CRAWFORD AND BETTE DAVIS MAKE A COUPLE OF FORMIDABLE FREAKS IN THE NEW ROBERT ALDRICH MELODRAMA, "What Ever Happened to Baby Jane?"
-But we're afraid this unique conjunction of the two one-time top-ranking stars in a story about two aging sisters who were once theatrical celebrities themselves does not afford either opportunity to do more than wear grotesque costumes, make up to look like witches and chew the scenery to shreds.
+Original New York Times review, 7 November 1962: We’re afraid this unique conjunction of the two one-time top-ranking stars in a story about two aging sisters who were once theatrical celebrities themselves does not afford either opportunity to do more than wear grotesque costumes, makeup to look like witches and chew the scenery to shreds.